I spent my 29th wedding anniversary separated from my wife. She was home in Chicago; I was in Poland.

 This trip, though, combined my two life passions: Jesus Christ and basketball.

-Athletes in Action, Campus Crusade for Christ's outreach to athletes, had arranged for me to coach a two-week basketball camp in Biala Podlaska, a town two hours east of Warsaw.
+Athletes in Action, Cru's outreach to athletes, had arranged for me to coach a two-week basketball camp in Biala Podlaska, a town two hours east of Warsaw.

 Looking over the 17 players, male and female ages 16 to 26, I felt intimidated.
 Several played professionally in Poland.
 Others were headed to the States to play college ball.